 Trevor is Pig’s longtime opponent.
 Trevor sometimes wins things, which stands in direct opposition to Pig’s wish to win all the things.

 Blabey explains Pig’s modus operandi, which is a stand-in for a plan: He ‘throws a pink fit’ whenever he doesn’t win.

 Apparently this is a British phrase but also used widely in Australia.
 Apparently you can also have a ‘blue fit’ and it means the same thing.

 In the lead up to the Battle, the reader is asked to predict the story.
 Young readers who have read previous Pig the Pug books may even get it right.

 Can you guess?

-Pig’s weakness is so bad that the weakness is in itself enough to bring him down.
+Pig’s shortcoming is so bad that the shortcoming is in itself enough to bring him down.
 In this particular story, Pig is so greedy that he gets his bowl stuck in his mouth and needs help from Trevor to get it out.

 Trevor performs something like the Heimlich manoeuvre, which we’re now told not to do, apparently:

 [T]he risks of the HM appear to outweigh the benefit- especially when there is a more effective way of dislodging the object with less risk of causing harm in the process.
 Reported injuries sustained as a direct result of the HM include gastric rupture, lacerated liver, fractured Xiphoid process/sternum, aspiration of stomach contents and other serious complications.